Helping employees deal with workplace bullying

 Employees are entitled to a safe workplace, and if you speak up, the employer should make changes.
 The Court of Appeal has found the objects of health and safety legislation require an employer to take reasonably practicable steps to avoid causing psychological harm.
 It has also held that it would be contrary to the employer’s acknowledged duty of trust and confidence in the relationship if the employer could expose the employee to unreasonable and unnecessary stress that the employer could reasonably avoid.

-An employee needs to demonstrate the pattern of conduct that has affected them to avoid the bully downplaying the incidents as trivial.
+An employee needs to demonstrate the pattern of conduct that has affected them to avoid downplaying the incidents or workplace harassment as trivial.
 As experienced employment lawyers, we assist our clients to construct a detailed timeline of events and how these have affected them.
 A detailed and well presented approach is the key to successfully taking action to improve your workplace or to compel a settlement if you no longer trust the employer to provide a safe workplace.

 Currently, the interpretation of bullying has shifted to place the victim’s experience at the centre of analysis.
 The Employment Relations Authority is adopting the WorkSafe definition of bullying and focusing on whether the employer has met its obligations.
 The Authority recognises that stress can be a workplace hazard and that it needs to be adequately addressed by the employer.